 So what are the pros and cons of this brewing method?

 So now that we have run through what these different brewers are all about, how to use them, and what are some of their advantages and disadvantages, what is the verdict?
-Which is best and which one should you buy?
+French Press vs Pour over…which is best and which one should you buy?

 Well the classic answer is that it depends; it depends on how you like your coffee, what your budget is, how many people you will be brewing for, and how involved you want to be in the brewing process.
 And there is some truth to this.
 Both coffee makers are able to make coffee that many people really enjoy and have come to love.
 Similarly, they do serve different purposes and pour over is often best for a single serve while French Presses strength lies in their capacity to make larger brews.